mascaraluctatori/mascaraluctatori/README.md

 stalkers

-pressuring me in any way
+pressuring me in any way//being very urgent towards me

 you genuinely hate on selfship- you're no fun